top of page

 Dock Springs

-Dock Springs protect floating boat docks from storm and wake damage by absorbing the impact load on your anchoring system.
+Dock Springs protect floating boat docks from storm and wake damage by cushioning the loads on your anchoring system.

-All floating docks secured to the shore with cables need and will benefit from a dampener to mitigate shock loading on the anchor system.
-Dock springs are the most effective dampener you can get.
+All floating docks secured to the shore with cables need and will benefit from a dampener to absorb the loads created by wake and wind on the anchor system.
+Dock Springs are the most effective dampener you can get.

-Think of the old screen door at grandma's house.
-It had a "wind chain" with a spring thingy on the end of it.
-The spring on the chain caught the door at its widest open position and arrested its movement when the wind blew it open, protecting the door and keeping the little chain and its mounting screws intact.
+Think of the old screen door on the porch at grandma's house.
+It had a "wind chain" with a spring in the middle of it.
+The spring and chain caught the door at its widest open position and arrested its movement when the wind blew it open, protecting the door and keeping the little chain and its mounting screws intact.
+It dampened the stopping of the door's movement.

-Dock springs work the same way, just on a much, much larger scale.
+Dock springs work the same way, just on a much larger scale.

 Dock springs are installed on your cables and dampen the forces created by the movement of your dock.
-You dock's subtle movements create shock loads that over time work to loosen your anchors.
-In a substantial storm, dock springs absorb large loads that would otherwise become large shock loads and impact loads that would break your dock loose.
-See the "what is shock loading" page for more info on how shock and impact load relates to your dock.
+You dock's movements from wake create loads that over time degrade your anchor system.
+In a substantial storm, dock springs absorb large loads that would break your dock loose.

 Here are a few recent installs I have completed here on my home lake.